 If you’re a runner who prefers wildlife over city pigeons, dirt paths to the pavement, and the occasional mountain bike ride to the sidewalk cycle, you’re probably drawn to trail running.
-Whether you prefer dusty canyons or lush tropics, here are the 5 best running trails in the U.S.
+Whether you prefer dusty canyons or lush tropics, here are the five best running trails in the U.S.

 McKenzie River Trail